Civil War for Truth: Media and Journalism

-Big Pharma spend 75% of the total advertising budget of the USA in 2020.
-They spend 2020 $4.58 billion dollars on advertising in the USA.
-It‘s unlikely a media company writes negative things on people that give them money.
+Big Pharma pay 75% of the total advertising budget of the USA in 2020.
+They spend 2020 $4.58 billion on advertising in the USA.
+It’s unlikely a media company writes negative things about people that give them money.

 Framing is a technique where the journalist sets the frame and outcome of a news article.
 Instead of reporting the facts, it starts with the premise of how the reader should think about the issue.
 It’s common practice now to smear the opposite side as deniers, conspiracy theorists, alt-right, far-right, white nationalists, or Nazis.
 In Germany, nearly every accusation includes a reference to the 3rd Reich.

-Other techniques of framing include panel discussions that include only people of one opinion and exclude the other side or to invite one mild critic to relentlessly attack them with a majority of discussion participants for the whole talk show.
+Other techniques of framing include panel discussions that include only people of one opinion and exclude the other side or inviting one mild critic to relentlessly attack them with many discussion participants for the whole talk show.

 Rolling Stones Magazine outright made up a story that gunshot victims in Oklahoma could not be treated because many people overdosing on Ivermectin would block the hospitals.

 CNN took the Instagram video of Joe Rogan and colored the video intentionally green to make him look sick.

 Another example is the framing of detention facilities along the American-Mexican border to detain illegal immigrants.
 The “cages” were built by Barack Obama.
 After Donald Trump became president, they were framed as “kids in cages” and “concentration camps.”
 Congresswoman Alexandria Ocasio-Cortez performed a fake photo session in front of an empty parking lot where she cried tears for the camera about the fate of the kids in cages.